What is Biomedical Engineering

 Joint program between the Faculty of Biomedical Engineering and the Faculty of Physics.

 Students in this program gain a broad basis in nano-biophysics.

 This four-year program confers a Bachelor’s degree in Biomedical Engineering and Physics.

 Advisors for Biomedical Engineering and Physics only:

 Ori Laueterbach, graduate BSc in BME

 Do you want your occupation to advance mankind and not only bring in money?
 The Faculty of BME will provide you with the tools you need to become a multidisciplinary engineer, with a monumental advantage in understanding the Life Sciences and Medicine jargon, alongside Engineering jargon.

-The studies at the Faculty were challenging and very interesting.
-The high acceptance requirements, leads to a small yet excellent student body.
-This limit on the number of students enables a close relationship between the students and faculty , which makes the studies enjoyable, with personalized attention.
-The flexibility in choosing electives from different tracks allowed me to focus on the topics that were of the greatest interest to me from the broad range of the BME.
+The studies at the Faculty were challenging, but most interesting.
+The high acceptance requirements, results in a student body, of the highest quality and standards throughout the Technion.
+The limit on the number of students enables a close relationship between the students and staff, which makes the studies enjoyable with personalized attention.

-During my undergraduate studies, I began working in a research lab at the Faculty, which exposed me to the world of research, and helped me to decide my career path.
+During my undergraduate studies, I began working in a research lab at the Faculty, which exposed me to the world of research, and helped me focus further professional decisions.

-Today, I am a part of a medical product development team in a leading company, in the field of BME.
+Today, I am a part of a team developing a medical product in a leading company, in the discipline.